 While the logo is only part of a larger brand system, the logo is oftentimes the most recognizable element of a company’s brand and therefore a great deal of consideration should be placed on its design.
 A great logo should successfully communicate the needs of the brand, but remain useful and timeless as the company matures and evolves over time.

 A great business logo must resonate with the company’s mission and values; it must be memorable, and it must be easy to identify.
-It’s no wonder that so many companies invest hundreds of thousands of dollars into the perfect logo.
+It’s no wonder that so many companies have difficulty in finding the right logo and invest hundreds of thousands of dollars into the perfect logo.

 Here’s our list of what we view as the greatest logos of all time to help inspire you to create an unforgettable logo for your own business.